Go to Reviews.org AU Edition

 What we don’t like about fuboTV

-- If it had an unlimited DVR storage space, it could be a 5-star service
+- If it had an unlimited DVR storage space, it could be close to a 5-star service

 fuboTV’s DVR storage is second best to YouTube TV’s

-fuboTV has made enormous changes to its service over the years, and it has recently become our number one choice.
+fuboTV has made enormous changes to its service over the years, and it became our number one choice in 2021.

 One of those great changes was increasing the Cloud DVR storage. fuboTV raised its DVR storage to 250–1,000 hours of storage from 30 hours.